NordicHPC/envkernel/README.md

 ## Virtualenv

-This operates identically to `conda` mode, but with name `virtualenv`.
+This operates identically to `conda` mode, but with name `virtualenv` on virtualenvs.

 ### Virtualenv example